Paule Malardot

-Paule Malardot (1898 – ?) was a 20th-century French journalist and novelist, winner of the Prix des Deux Magots in 1947.
+Joséphine Léontine Paule Gilberte Malardot (7 October 1898 – 26 February 1989) was a 20th-century French journalist and novelist, winner of the Prix des Deux Magots in 1947.

-Paule Malardot was a journalist in prewar women's magazines then at the L'Aurore from 1946.
+Born in Dijon, Malardot was a journalist in prewar women's magazines and at the L'Aurore from 1946.
 She also carried out translations of stories and novels (especially from Italian).

-She was married to journalist and writer Marcel Sauvage with whom she had a son.
+She was married to journalist and writer Marcel Sauvage, with whom she had a son.
+She died in Marly-le-Roi, Yvelines.